 Ingredients & Method

 - 400g strong white bread flour, plus extra for dusting

 - 1 teaspoon chopped fresh rosemary leaves

 - 1 teaspoon sea salt

 - 100g soft goat's cheese

 - 1 small onion, finely diced

-- 1 clove of garlic, crushed
+- 1 clove garlic, crushed

-- 200g courgette, coarsely grated
+- 200g (prepared weight) courgettes, trimmed and coarsely grated

 - 30g pine nuts, toasted and cooled